react-native-google-signin/docs/docs/setting-up/expo.md

 :::warning

 This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
-However, you can add custom native code to expo by following the guide below.
+However, you can add custom native code to Expo by following the guide below.

 Read Expo's ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide for detailed information.